Skip to main content

 • Mentoring from within Swarthmore College community, including alumni

-• Cohort gatherings
+• Cohort building

 Selection Criteria

-• First generation and/or low income students
+• First generation and/or low income first year or sophomore student

 • Demonstrated commitment to social change or civic action